tedchain/tedchain-technology/README.md

 After you have deployed a new instance, it is a good idea to create the info record.
 This can be done from the web interface.

-1. First, follow :ref:`these steps <openchain-client>` to connect to the instance and log in.
+1. First, follow :ref:`these steps <tedchain-client>` to connect to the instance and log in.
 Make sure you log in with a seed that has admin access on this instance as the ``info`` record can only be modified by an administrator.
 2. Go to the **Advanced** tab and click **Edit Ledger Info** on the left.
 The screen will show you a form that will let you edit the ledger name and other fields stored in the ``info`` record.

 Important: Make sure that the **Validator Root URL** is set to the same value as the ``root_url`` setting in the configuration file.

-Upgrading Openchain server
+Upgrading Tedchain server
 ==========================

-To upgrade an Openchain deployment done :ref:`through Docker <docker-deployment>`, run the following commands:
+To upgrade an Tedchain deployment done :ref:`through Docker <docker-deployment>`, run the following commands:

     git reset --hard
     git pull